joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6146894/2025/02/19/mets-matt-allan-prospect/

 **Donald Shoup, Who Made Parking an Entertaining Subject, Dies at 86**\
-`In “The High Cost of Free Parking,” made a dry topic interesting, capturing the attention of policymakers and influencing the ways cities are built.`\
+`In “The High Cost of Free Parking,” he made a dry topic interesting, capturing the attention of policymakers and influencing the ways cities are built.`\
 https://nytimes.com/2025/02/19/books/donald-shoup-dead.html

 **The 2024 Braves were undermined by injuries and slumps.
 Now they look to turn the page**\